 There is a certain risk that this may not materialise and as such another profit warning may come into play.

 Castleton: A Premium Valuation

-One of the first things that stands out is prior to today, Castleton enjoyed an extremely high valuation respective to earnings – even on the adjusted side it was in excess of 20+.
+One of the first things that stands out is prior to today,there was an extremely high valuation respective to earnings Even on the adjusted side it was in excess of 20+.
 Looking at these figures from Stockopedia, we can see quite a decent turnaround.
 That valuation is now less because of the share price falls attributed to the Castleton Technology profit warning.

 Projecting ourselves forward to 2020/2021 we can see a business with net margins of 20%, which is exciting.
 On closer look, the profits are not what they seem.
 Net profits are bigger than operating profits thanks to a large tax credit this year which will not be a permanent feature.

 Balance Sheet and Debt

 The growth figures are also less impressive than what they seem as much of this has been driven by acquisitions.
 In fact, it is this which has led to the balance sheet becoming a bit stretched.
 Intangible assets and goodwill dominate this, to the extent that net tangible asset value is negative.
 The company is quite asset light, although arguably this may not be a problem at all.
 Much like a supermarket it receives monies up front for its services.

 In terms of debt, there is a new £4m loan facility and £2.5m overdraft with Barclays.
 As of the last financial statements, only the first was drawn down.
 Some previous acquisitions have been financed by the issuing of convertible loan notes.
 Over the past couple of years the share count has expanded rapidly from 31.2m to 81.5m.
 The directors do not own many shares outright, but have a very large number of options outstanding, so dilution could be a factor.